cyle/fuck-reader/README.md

 If you want to use Google Analytics, edit `config/google_analytics.example.php` and rename it to `google_analytics.php` when you're done.
 If you **do not** want to use Google Analytics, then comment out the last line in `footer.php` which mentions it.

-I used MySQL, and included in `config/fuckreader.sql` are the table schemas used by FUCK READER.
+I used MySQL, and then later MariaDB, and included in `config/fuckreader.sql` are the table schemas used by FUCK READER.
 Just make a database called "fuckreader" and import that using phpMyAdmin or something.

 ## Feed Fetching Prereqs

-Feed fetching uses the ["feedzirra" library](https://github.com/pauldix/feedzirra) from the folks at feedbin.
+Feed fetching uses the ["feedjira" library](https://github.com/feedjira/feedjira) from the folks at feedbin.

 On Debian-based servers (Debian, Ubuntu), you need these prereqs:

     apt-get install ruby1.9.1 ruby1.9.1-dev build-essential libcurl4-openssl-dev libxml2-dev libxslt-dev

 Install rubygems to a specific version.
-At the time of this writing, rubygems 2.0+ won't install feedzirra.
+At the time of this writing, rubygems 2.0+ won't install feedjira.
+If `gem` is already 1.8.x, ignore this.

     git clone https://github.com/rubygems/rubygems.git
     cd rubygems
     git checkout v1.8.25
     ruby setup.rb

-Install feedzirra:
+Install feedjira and other Ruby prereqs:

     gem install feedjira mysql2 nokogiri